 Departmental faculty selection and review committees evaluate each applicant’s transcripts, portfolios, and letters of recommendation to determine their qualifications for admission.
 The committees expect applicants to have the B.F.A. degree or equivalent experience.
-In general, committees expect applicants to present about 70 hours of undergraduate credit in studio or related professional courses including about 36 hours of studio credit in a major area, to have maintained an undergraduate overall grade-point average of 3.0 on a 4.0 scale and in the proposed major, and to have had a minimum of 9 hours of credit in art history.
+In general, committees expect applicants to present about 70 hours of undergraduate credit in studio or related professional courses including about 36 hours of studio credit in a major area and to have had a minimum of 9 hours of credit in art history.
 The department encourages full-time residence.

 Application to the program is competitive, by permission of the Kansas Board of Regents application for admission to graduate programs in Visual Art may be refused if available instructional space does not allow for addition of more students.
 More information about materials and deadlines is available on the Department of Visual Art admissions page.

 Submit your application and fee online.

 - Official transcript of all college and university coursework

 - Statement of purpose